-Haarlem’s main square, Grote Markt is the city’s beating heart, with charming cafés, bars and restaurants that all offer a brilliant place to relax and people-watch.
+Haarlem’s main square, Grote Markt is the city’s beating heart, with charming cafés, bars and restaurants that all offer a brilliant place to relax and people watch.
 A farmers’ market brimming with fresh foods and flowers pops up in the expansive square every Saturday.
-While at the Grote Markt, you can’t miss the imposing Grote Kerk, Haarlem’s gothic cathedral which was first built in the 14th century.
+While visiting Grote Markt, you can’t miss the imposing Grote Kerk, Haarlem’s gothic cathedral which was first built in the 14th century.
 The building’s turbulent history has seen it damaged by fire and struck by lightning, but a look inside (and out) will show that it’s still as magnificent as ever.
-Several famous Haarlemmers including Frans Hals and Willem Bilderdijk, are also interred here.
+Several famous Haarlemmers, including Frans Hals and Willem Bilderdijk, are also interred here.

 Spend some time exploring Haarlem’s streets of gold

 Haarlem is famous for its shopping options and has even been voted as the best place to shop in the Netherlands.
 A quick walk around its concept stores, boutiques and fascinating curiosity shops will soon show you exactly why.
 In fact, the city’s shopping district is known as ‘de Gouden Straatjes’ (streets of gold).
 If you’re looking for some of the best places to shop, head to Grote Houtstraat, the Barteljorisstraat and the Zijlstraat.
 But, if you have time, don’t miss the chance to explore Schagchelstraat, Kleine Houtstraat, Anegang, Warmoesstraat, Koningstraat and Gierstraat: all of which feature a mix of high-end brands and independent specialist stores.